 - First of all, select a top sirloin steak from the meat department or butchers counter.
 A top sirloin is more tender and better suited for grilling than a bottom sirloin.

 - Use a meat mallet and gently tenderize the steak.
 It breaks down the muscle fibers in the steak and gives it more of a tender texture.

-- Make sure your grill is super hot!
-Then grill about eight minutes on each side, and use a meat thermometer to check internal temperature.
-You will want your steak to be about 140 degrees.
+- Make sure your grill is hot.
+Grill the steaks for about eight minutes on each side, and use a meat thermometer to check internal temperature.
+Use this guide for measuring your sirloin steak doneness:

 What to Serve with Steak and Tomato Basil Sauce

-This sirloin steak is delicious alongside any potato, pasta or salad.
-We love serving it with some of these favorite recipes:
+This sirloin steak is delicious served with the simple sides of baked potatoes with butter and sour cream and a salad.
+In addition, we love serving them with some of these favorite recipes:

 - How to Bake a Potato (the RIGHT way)

 - Perfect Mashed Potatoes

 - Sweet Potato Fries